-Here’s an example with the text color set to red and the background color set to blue:
+Here’s an example with the text color set to yellow and the background color set to blue:

 Border: This option lets you style the border of the popup, which appears around the edge of the popup box.
 The three options are the width (or thickness), the style and the color, respectively.

 Border Radius: The radius of the border’s corners.
 The larger this value, the more rounded the corners will be.
 This also applies if you have set the border as not visible (width is zero, style is “none” or color is transparent).